liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 Select the appropriate content and permissions, and click *Continue*.

 The next screen offers options split into two sections -- *Update Data* and *Authorship of the Content*.
-Here's options and decriptions for each section:
+Here's options and descriptions for each section:

 **Update Data**